Keila-Camarillo/Keila-Camarillo/README.md

 ### Hi there 👋
 I'm currently enrolled in the Data Science program at Codeup.
-As a learner of data science, I am excited to gain new skills and knowledge that will help me tackle complex problems and make data-driven decisions.
+As a learner of data science, I'm excited to gain new skills and knowledge that will help me tackle complex problems and make data-driven decisions.
 I believe that data science is the key to unlocking insights and achieving meaningful outcomes in diverse fields, and I am eager to contribute to this important and evolving field.
 Through my studies, I hope to gain a deep understanding of statistical analysis, machine learning, and data visualization techniques, which I can apply to real-world problems and use to drive innovation and progress.

  ⚡ Fun fact: A group of cats is defined as a Clowder
 <!--